martinvl/liveshot-protocol/README.md

 * **reset**() - ( _CardBuilder_ )
     Resets the current card.
 Returns pointer to the builder for convenience.
 * **getCard**() - ( _Card_ )
-    Returns pointer to the current card
+    Returns a copy of the current card
 * **setLane**(< _string_ >lane) - ( _CardBuilder_ )
 * **setName**(< _string_ >name) - ( _CardBuilder_ )
 * **setClub**(< _string_ >club) - ( _CardBuilder_ )